ralucabrumar/interactive-content/EN/03-Lists/02-Reading-and-Printing-Lists.md

 Create a program to **sum all of the adjacent equal numbers** in a list of decimal numbers, starting from **left to right**.

-- After two numbers are summed, the result could be equal to some of its neighbors and should be summed as well (see the examples below)
+- After two numbers are summed, the result could be equal to the number following to the right, these should be summed as well (see the examples below)

-- Always sum the leftmost two equal neighbors (if several couples of equal neighbors are available)
+- Always sum the two leftmost equal neighbors (even if several couples of equal neighbors are available)

 ## Examples
 | **Input** | **Output** | **Comments** |